JulianDomingo/WebSecurity/project3/README.md

 4\.
 Login Requirements
   * [X]  Required: Required login to access staff area pages.
   * [X]  Required: Add a login requirement to *almost all* staff area pages (the index.php files which simply redirect to another index.php don't require a login.
-Additionally, the login and logout pages themselves obviously don't need requirelogin() to be called.
   * [X]  Required: Write code for `last_login_is_recent()`.

 5\.
 Completion of logout processes